-16. The employer who is subject to the Civil Rights Act of 1964 and the Age Discrimination in Employment Act must make certain that all aspects of the prehire inquiries are free of discrimination on the basis of race, color, religion, gender, national origin, and age.

-- 17. The Fair Credit Reporting Act of 1968 subjects employers to certain disclosure obligations when they seek an investigative report from a consumer reporting agency on a job applicant or, in certain instances, on present employees.
-Generally, whenever such a report is requested, the employer must notify the applicant or employee in writing that such a report is being sought.
-If employment is denied because of the facts on the investigative report, the employer must inform the applicant of this fact.
-In addition, the name of the consumer reporting agency must be furnished to the applicant.

-- 18. A typical payroll accounting system includes the following procedures:

 - a.
-Record hours worked or units produced.

-- b.
-Compute gross pay, deductions, and net pay.

-- c.
-Complete payroll register.

-- d.
-Maintain payroll deduction records.

-- e.
-Update employees' earnings records.

-- f.
-Prepare paychecks.

-- g.
-Record payroll in accounting books.

-- h.
-Prepare various payroll reports.

-- 19. The two basic records generated in a payroll accounting system are the payroll register and the employee's earnings record.

-- 20. The earnings record provides the information needed to prepare periodic reports required by the various laws and to complete Form W-2 for each employee.
+Personal information, including name, address, telephone number, and social security number. - b.
+Educational background, including a summary of the schools attended, whether the applicant graduated, and degrees conferred. - c.
+Employment and experience record. - d.
+Type of employment desired. - e.
+References. - 16.
+The employer who is subject to the Civil Rights Act of 1964 and the Age Discrimination in Employment Act must make certain that all aspects of the pre-hire inquiries are free of discrimination on the basis of race, color, religion, gender, national origin, and age. - 17.
+The Fair Credit Reporting Act of 1968 subjects employers to certain disclosure obligations when they seek an investigative report from a consumer reporting agency on a job applicant or, in certain instances, on present employees.
+Generally, these steps must be followed: - a.
+Notify the applicant in writing that the information obtained will be used in the employment decision. - b.
+Have the applicant sign the notification. - c.
+Give the applicant a notice and a copy of the report at least five days before making an adverse employment decision. - d.
+Provide a copy of the government document "A Summary of Your Rights Under the FCRA." - 18.
+A typical payroll accounting system includes the following procedures: - a.
+Record hours worked or units produced. - b.
+Compute gross pay, deductions, and net pay. - c.
+Complete payroll register. - d.
+Maintain payroll deduction records. - e.
+Update employees' earnings records. - f.
+Make payments to employees. - g.
+Record payroll in accounting books. - h.
+Prepare various payroll reports. - 19.
+The two basic records generated in a payroll accounting system are the payroll register and the employee's earnings record. - 20.
+The earnings record provides the information needed to prepare periodic reports required by the various laws and to complete Form W-2 for each employee.

 Questions for Discussion (p.
-1-24)
+1-28)